How to Use Niacin for Cholesterol Lowering: Guidelines and Recommendations

 Vegetables and fruits

 Broccoli, asparagus, beet vegetables, green leafy vegetables, mushrooms, sweet potatoes, tomatoes, legumes, dates, prunes

 And also, don’t forget the vegetarian’s favorite – yeast extract!

-Niacin RDA as specified by the Food and Nutrition Board at the Institute of Medicine, USA.
+Niacin RDA as specified by the National Institutes of Health, USA.

 0-6 months 2mg

 1-3 years 6mg

 4-8 years 8mg

 Boys and men 14 years and over 16mg